 If you've got horses, you've got manure.
-Being interested in manure may seem odd or distasteful to most people.
+Being interested in manure may seem odd or distasteful to some people.
 However, horse owners know they need to take an interest in their horse's manure as the consistency and quantity is an indication of their horse’s health.
 Compaction colic can occur if a horse becomes constipated.
-Diarrhea can be a sign of a very nervous horse—it's not unusual to see when a horse is on the trailer or show, or it can be a sign of illness.
-A healthy pile... of manure is not offensive to a horse owner.
+Diarrhea can be a sign of a very nervous horse—it's not unusual to see when a horse is in the trailer or at a competition, or it can be a sign of illness.
+So,... a healthy pile of manure is not offensive to a horse owner.
 Rather, it means everything is working well in the horse's digestive system.
 Manure is very important to horse owners.
 Here are some horse manure fact you might not be aware of.

 01 of 09

 Horses produce about eight piles of manure a day and about 50 lbs a day.
 That means one horse creates about nine tons of manure per year.
 This is why stall and pasture cleaning is essential to horse health.
 If manure is not cleaned up regularly it makes the perfect environment for producing unhealthy ammonia fumes in stables, as well as a place for molds, bacteria and parasites to thrive.

 Horse manure should be a pile of roughly spherical shaped droppings.
 These are formed by the last portion of... the large intestine squeezing the contents into ball-like shapes as it extracts water.
 If there is is too much water and it is runny, it can indicate a health problem.

 If a horse produces no manure, it can indicate an impaction in the gut, and that too is bad news.

 02 of 09